MaxBleggi/website-examples/README.md

 # website-examples
- A small collection of example websites for use as reference or copy
+ A small collection of stock websites for use as reference or copy in other projects